Avoid These Pruning Pitfalls for better tree health

 How often should I prune my trees?

-Do I need to prune my trees by myself or do I need an expert?
+Do I need to prune my trees by myself or do I need a professional?

-Does pruning harm my trees?
+Can pruning damage my trees?

 Conclusion